Women's Ministry Staff

 The Diocesan Women's Ministry Coordinator, Barb Prasad, will be hosting a small group for our next Quarterly Study at the Cathedral of St. Joseph.

-Time: 12:00 PM
+Time: Tuesday at 12:00 PM

 Please Email Barb, bprasad@diojeffcity.org, to reserve your spot!